astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

 ## Part 2: Set up branch-based deploys with GitHub Actions

-After setting up the connections, we create an automated two branch CI/CD workflow for a small sample project that uses both connections defined in Step 1.
+After setting up the connections, we create an automated two branch CI/CD workflow for a small sample project that uses both connections defined in [Part 1](#part-1-set-up-airflow-connections-on-astro).

 ### Step 5: Create your GitHub repository

 1. Go to the [Astronomer GitHub](https://github.com/astronomer/ce-conn-management-demo) and [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to your own GitHub account.
-This repository contains a small sample project ingesting data from S3 into Snowflake, using the connections defined in [Step 1](#step-1-set-up-airflow-connections-on-astro).
+This repository contains a small sample project ingesting data from S3 into Snowflake, using the connections defined in [Part 1](#part-1-set-up-airflow-connections-on-astro).

 2. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the forked repository to your local machine.